-- > Concurrence to implement the scheme broadly in conformity with its parameters - Identification of requisite no. of villages in one district or in 2-3 preferably contiguous Districts - Agreement to prepare a benchmark database in respect of each selected village, by 15th June, 2010 - > Agreement to achieve scheme's objectives in a roughly three year time frame. - Listing of State Plan schemes relevant for PMAGY (on the lines of Central schemes mentioned in Annexures V and VI) and concurrence to implement all the Central and State Govts.' schemes in selected villages in a convergent manner. - > Identification of Technical Resource Support Institution at State and District level. - > Enunciation of State Policy about matching share of gap-filling - Constitution of State-level Steering-cum-Monitoring Committee (see para 12.3 below). - Designation of Programme Directors at the State, District, and Block levels (see para 12.3.4 below)
+- > Concurrence to implement the scheme broadly in conformity with its parameters - ldentification of requisite no. of villages in one district or in 2-3 preferably contiguous Districts.
+The final selection of PMAGY villages, for the States selected after the initial phase, is to be done in consultation with the Ministry of Social Justice and Empowerment.
+The SC majority villages suffering from/ having suffered in recent past from natural calamities/ incident of social & communal violence will be given a priority over other SC majority villages in the selected states for implementation of PMAGY. - Agreement to achieve scheme's objectives in a roughly three year time frame. - Listing of State Plan schemes relevant for PMAGY (on the lines of Central schemes mentioned in Annexures V and VI) and concurrence to implement all the Central and State Govts.' schemes in selected villages in a convergent manner. - ldentification of Technical Resource Support Institution at State and District level. - Enunciation of State Policy about matching share of gap-filling - Constitution of State-level Steering-cum-Monitoring Committee (see para 12.3 below). - Designation of Programme Directors at the State and District levels (see para 12.3.4 below)

 State Govts., after fulfilling above conditions, will send a proposal, based on which gap-filling funds would be released by the Central Govt.
 Proposal of the State Govt. should also clearly indicate its policy about providing matching share.
-While State Govts. are expected to provide a matching share towards gap-filling, it will not be mandatory.
+State Govts. are expected to provide a matching share towards gap-filling.
+The State Governments which contribute their matching share, would be eligible for an added amount of Rs 5 lakh per village as Central Assistance.